musaibahmedrazzaqui/MVP/README.md

 Here's a step by step tutorial to get this project running on your local machine

 Here's a sample of the ideal image size for us to perform good OCR.
+Notice how this doesn't have any shadows or deskewing
 ![Frontend](demo/IMG_5983.JPG)